 Let’s face it, it’s our world and dogs are just living in it.
-While you may love your dog tagging along on your weekend errands, there are just some places dogs should never go.
+While you may love your dog tagging along on your weekend errands, there are a few places to avoid when you’re with your dog.

 Going out in human-dominated public places can be overwhelming for dogs for several reasons, but especially because of their ultra-sensitive noses and ears.
 Much of the information dogs receive is through smell and hearing.
 In bustling public places, dogs can be easily engulfed by the amount of information coming to them.